melissakipp/bootcamp-js/README.md

 docker-compose run web npm install
 ```

-_Note: Since there is no NodeJS on this machine, this command is required so that the packages are installed and avaiable for the next step._
+_Note: Since there is no NodeJS on this machine, this command is required so that the packages are installed and avaiable for the next step.
+Also the node_module folder is only in the container.
+It is not being written to the host machine's disk._

 3. Start Node Container